Pico Alexander

 Alexander Lukasz Jogalla (born June 3, 1991), known professionally as Pico Alexander, is an American actor.

-Personal life
+Early life and education

-Alexander Lukasz Jogalla was born in New York City, New York, and raised in Park Slope, Brooklyn.
-His parents, Magdalena Deskur and cinematographer Lukasz Jogalla, are Polish immigrants.
+Alexander Lukasz Jogalla was born in New York City and raised in Park Slope, Brooklyn.
+His parents, Magdalena Deskur and cinematographer Lukasz Jogalla, are Polish immigrants from Kraków.
 His grandfather was actor Jerzy Jogałła, and his great-grandfather was journalist Jerzy Turowicz.
+He has a younger sister named Klara.

-His name, "Pico", is a childhood nickname.
-He graduated from Fiorello H. LaGuardia High School.
+He graduated from Fiorello H. LaGuardia High School and earned a BFA in acting at Rutgers University.
+His stage name, "Pico", is a childhood nickname.

 Career

 Alexander's stage credits include Our Town, Punk Rock, and What I Did Last Summer.

 He has appeared on a number of television series, including The Carrie Diaries, Alpha House, The Following, Blue Bloods, and Orange Is the New Black.

 He played Elias Morales, the brother of the lead character, in A Most Violent Year (2014), and Sonny Cottler, a Jewish fraternity president, in James Schamus's Indignation (2016), opposite Logan Lerman.
 In 2017, he played Trey Wandella in the Netflix Original War Machine and starred as Harry, Reese Witherspoon's character's love interest, in the romantic comedy film Home Again.

 In 2018, he was featured in Rockstar Games' Red Dead Redemption 2, playing Kieran Duffy, a captured member of a rival gang.